Stocks touch new highs as volatility eases, dollar gains

 Overnight in Asia, Tokyo’s Nikkei 225 had inched down 0.2% as losses in market heavyweights offset gains for drugmakers after Eisai Co’s Alzheimer’s drug received U.S. regulatory approval.

-Reporting by Herbert Lash, by Stefano Rebaudo in Milan; Editing by Bernadette Baum and Mark Heinrich
+Reporting by Herbert Lash, by Stefano Rebaudo in Milan; Editing by Marguerita Choy and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.